The induced saturation problem for posets: Introduction

 Probably the most important open problem in the area is to obtain a tight version of Theorem~\ref{bound}; that is, to replace the $\log _2 n$ in Theorem~\ref{bound} with a term that is as large as possible.
 In fact, Keszegh, Lemons, Martin, P\'alv\"olgyi and Patk\'os~\cite{klmpp} made the following conjecture in this direction.

-\begin{conj}\cite{klmpp} For any poset $P$, either there exists a constant $K_P$ with $\text{sat}^*(n, P) \leq K_P $ or $\text{sat}^*(n, P) \geq n+1$, for all $n \in \mathds N$. \end{conj} Note that the lower bound of $n+1$ is rather natural here.
-For example, it is the size of the largest \emph{chain} in $2^{[n]}$ as well as the smallest possible size of the union of two `layers' in $2^{[n]}$.
+\begin{conjecture}\cite{klmpp} For any poset $P$, either there exists a constant $K_P$ with $\text{sat}^*(n, P)\leq K_P$ or $\text{sat}^*(n, P) \geq n+1$, for all $n \in \mathds N$. \end{conjecture} Note that the lower bound of $n+1$ is rather natural here.
+For example, it is the size of the largest \emph{chain} in $2^{[n]}$ as well as the smallest possible size of the union of two consecutive `layers' in $2^{[n]}$, namely the layer containing $[n]$ and the layer containing all subsets of $[n]$ of size exactly $n-1$.
 Furthermore, such structures form minimum induced saturated families for the so-called fork poset $\vee$, i.e., $\text{sat}^*(n, \vee) = n+1$~\cite{fkkm}; so the lower bound in Conjecture~\ref{conj1} cannot be increased.
 There are also no known examples of posets $P$ for which $\text{sat}^*(n, P)=\omega (n)$.